Supervised ML Solution for Band Assignment in Dual-Band Systems with Omnidirectional and Directional Antennas: Appendix

-Based on the used pedestrians speed, grid points separation and sampling interval we anticipate that observations outside the used observation window, of size $Q=5$, have small influence on the BA at time frame $t+U$.
+Based on the used pedestrians' speed, grid points separation and sampling interval we anticipate that observations outside the used observation window, of size $Q=5$, have small influence on the BA at time frame $t+U$.
 However, considering the adopted motion model, this may not be accurate, as an old observation might be highly correlated (closely located) to future value.
 This complicates the analysis of the impact of $Q$.
-Instead we here restrict our attention to a simpler motion model, namely a circular motion around the BS, where we consider $5000$ sequences, each corresponding to one circle around the BS and having an independent shadowing realization; we here relax some of the correlation assumption since we consider only cmWave and mmWave power information.
+Instead we here restrict our attention to a simple circular motion around the BS, where we consider $5000$ sequences, each corresponding to one circle around the BS and having an independent shadowing realization; we here relax some of the correlation assumptions since we consider only cmWave and mmWave power information.
 The results are provided in Fig. \ref{Fig:Nu19CirclevsQ}.
 The learning schemes achieve the same performance compared to the {\em optimal} solution ($\rm GP$ in this case).
 Starting with $\rm GP$ vs. $\rm GP_{App}$, it is clear that the approximation introduces an error floor for $\rm GP_{App}$.
 The $\rm GP_{App}$ shows a noticeable decrease in $\bar{\mathcal{E}}_S$ until $Q=4$, as it may reduce the uncertainty, however beyond that the error increases again due to the model mismatch.
-While an increase of $Q$ improves the performance for $\rm GP$ and the learning schemes, we notice a slower improvement for large $Q$, due to the decrease of added information in older observations in such a uniform motion.
+The slow improvement for large $Q$, could be attributed to the decrease of added information in older observations in such a uniform motion.
 A more comprehensive study is needed for this problem but it highly depends on the motion model.